How To Know How Deep To Set Your Float – 2 Easy Ways

 Finding the holes can be difficult but it’s not impossible.

-I talked about dragging a heavy bait or some weights across the bottom to locate the bottom.
-Once I find the bottom I will make my leader 12 inches shallower and make a couple of good clean drifts at the right depth.
+Once I find the bottom again in this trench, I will make my leader 12 inches shallower and make a couple of good clean drifts at the right depth.
 Good clean drift means having the proper angle and speed.

 Speed control is the most critical fundamental of good float fishing and you can see more about that on my page Controlling Your Speed For More Fish When Float Fishing.

-Sometimes a hole or trench on the bottom might only be a small 8-foot by 3-foot trench that is 3 or 4 feet deeper than the rest of the pool and many fish will hold there.
+Sometimes a hole or trench on the bottom might only be a small 8-foot long by 3-foot wide trench that is 3 or 4 feet deeper than the rest of the pool, but often many fish will hold there, and often these trenches and holes account for 50% of the fish I catch.

-I will also remember where the float starts to drag again because that is the end of the hole.
-The hole might be 5 feet long or 35 feet long.
+I will also remember where the end of the hole is.
+The hole might be 5 feet long or 35 feet long so it’s good to know where it ends.

 I repeat all these steps and drag the bottom from one bank to the other and from the top of the pool to the bottom of the pool until I have completely mapped out this pool, and then I move to the next one and do it again.